akcano/copilot-collections/assets/instructions/documentation/documentation-not-rtd.instructions.md

 How-to guides should contain at least one CLI command that user can run to address the problem or achieve the goal.

+## Tests & CI

+The CI expects documentation to pass `vale` and `lychee`; address reported issues rather than silencing the tools.

+### Linting & checks (how to run)

+Run the docs linters via the top-level Makefile targets: `make docs-check` (this runs `vale` and `lychee`).

 ## Style guide pointers

 - **Spelling**: Use US English for spelling suggestions.
 - **Headings**: Use sentence case for headings.
 Avoid punctuation in headings.
 Do not skip levels in heading hierarchy.
 - **Code examples**: Do not use prompt marks (for example, `$` or `#`) in code examples.
 Do not use comments in code examples; instead, put any comments directly into the text.
 Whenever possible, split up multiple commands into separate code blocks and provide explanations in between the code blocks.
+Use Git-flavoured Markdown with fenced code blocks (```) and command examples as shell blocks.

+## Small-edit rules for AI agents

+- Preserve existing link targets and code samples formatting.
+If you change any heading filename or path, update all relative links in `docs/` accordingly.
+- Do not change `docs/index.md` structure without updating the numeric Contents list — keep the order and paths in sync with files under `docs/`.
+- When adding a new page in one of the folders of `docs`, add a short entry in the landing page if there's a landing page in the folder (e.g., if adding a new how-to guide, update the landing page `docs/how-to/landing-page.md`).
+- When adding new page, update the "Contents" section of `docs/index.md` with a new entry for the page.

+## Changelog guidance

+If you modify a procedure (commands, required versions, prerequisites), add a short note in `docs/changelog.md` summarizing the user-facing change.